Cooperative Trajectory Planning in Uncertain Environments with Monte Carlo Tree Search and Risk Metrics: APPROACH

+where $\actionValueRVar(\state_{\actionB}, \actionB)$ is the estimated action value of action candidate $\actionB$ evaluated from the corresponding start state $\state_{\actionB}$.
+Thus, it is a sum of value estimates weighted by the visit counts and the similarity between $\action$ and the actions candidates.
 After "action candidate values" $\actionCandidateValues^i$, describing the final assessment of the action candidates, are calculated according to the policy variants introduced in the next subsections, the action with the maximum action candidate value is chosen for the respective agent.